learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 User List Generator (ListGenModule)
 -----------------------------------

 This module presents an interface similar to the communications panel, allowing you to specify filtering criteria to get a list of users.
-However, instead of sending an e-mail, you are asked which information you would like to retrieve about each user.
+However, instead of sending an email, you are asked which information you would like to retrieve about each user.
 This information might include their school, grade level, or emergency contact information.
 Lists can be generated in HTML format (for printing) or CSV format (for spreadsheets).

 Mailing Label Generation (MailingLabels)
 ----------------------------------------